Skip to main content

 Starting a domiciliary care business

-July 17, 2023
+17 July 2023

-The health care industry is a growing profession ‒ as the population ages, demand for homecare is rising on a global scale.1 Homecare is often seen as a more comfortable and cost-effective solution to care homes, allowing people to stay in their own homes for as long as possible.
+Homecare is often viewed as a more comfortable and cost-effective alternative to care homes.
+It allows people to remain in their own homes for as long as possible.

-It is, however, hugely rewarding, so if you’re thinking of starting a domiciliary care business, here’s a guide to some of the key steps to consider.
+It is, however, hugely rewarding.
+So if you’re thinking of starting a domiciliary care business, here’s a guide to some of the key steps to consider.

 What services do domiciliary care offer?